simbo1905/thinbus-srp-js/README.md

-This package provides a Secure Remote Password (SRP-6a) client session implementation for Javascript / EMCAScript in a browser talking to Java on the server to perform a zero knowledge proof of password.The only dependency is nimbusds srp6a.
+This package provides a Secure Remote Password (SRP-6a) client session implementation for Javascript / EMCAScript in a browser talking to Java on the server to perform a zero knowledge proof of password.
+The only deployment dependency is [nimbusds srp6a](https://bitbucket.org/connect2id/nimbus-srp).

 Note that if you build on jdk17 the junit-js tests which test the javascript cryptography takes a very long time.
 Building with jdk18 is ten times faster.